 This capacitor is made of a movable front plate (the capsule diaphragm/membrane) and a stationary backplate (known simply as the backplate).

-This capacitor must hold a constant charge between the diaphragm and backplate in order to function properly.
+This capacitor must hold a constant charge between the diaphragm and backplate to function properly.
 With ECMs, this charge is supplied by the electret material (either on the diaphragm, backplate, or elsewhere in the capsule design).

 Once the capsule has its fixed charge, we can use the following electrical formula to understand how the capsule works: